A stroll down Abbey Road Great Malvern

 Number 47 is a remarkable mock Gothic house, now divided to make two homes; the other half is now named Glendaruel numbered 47a.

-In 1911 South Bank was occupied by Arthur Hollins who gave his occupation as a merino spinner.
+The 1901 and 1911 census record that South Bank was then occupied by Robert Arthur Hollins who gave his occupation as a retired merino spinner.

 Number 51, Sutherland (no photo) is similar in style to the Walmer Lodge but has a colonnaded porch.